googlefonts/variable-components-spec/variable-components-spec.md

   variation data.
 - varIdxCount is determined by the sum of:
   - The number of axes that have a VarIdx
-  - The number of transformation fields, if bit 4 of “flags” is set
+  - The number of transformation fields, if bit 4 of `flags` is set
-- The format of the VarIdx entries is determined by the “varIdxFormat” field (TODO: describe how)
+- The format of the VarIdx entries is determined by the `varIdxFormat` field (TODO: describe how)

 Component flags: